tcrsecurity/Automation/README.md

 Automation Script for Bug Bounty Hunter

-From This tool you can find log4shell vulnerabilty in hundreds of websites
+From This log4shell.sh tool you can find log4shell vulnerabilty in hundreds of websites

+From subdomain_enum.sh you can find subdomains
+This tool uses three tool which we mostly use amass,assetfinder,subfinder